-Scleroderma appears to develop spontaneously, and its underlying causes are still unknown.
+Scleroderma, also known as systemic sclerosis, appears to develop spontaneously, and its underlying causes are largely unknown.

-Collagen is the most abundant protein in the body, keeping tissues firm and flexible.
-Specialized cells called fibroblasts produce most of the collagen found in the stroma.
-Fibroblasts can also recognize and produce chemicals that allow them to communicate with the cells of the immune system.
+Collagen is the most abundant protein in the body.
+A structural protein, collagen is deposited between cells to help keep tissues firm and flexible.
+It is produced by specialized cells called fibroblasts, which can also recognize and produce chemicals that allow them to communicate with the cells of the immune system.

 After an injury, both the immune system and fibroblasts are activated as part of the wound healing process.
-The immune system protects the injured tissue by keeping viruses and bacteria away, while fibroblasts secrete collagen, creating a scab to rapidly close the wound.
-Once the danger has passed and damage is repaired, the activating chemical signals are replaced with suppressive ones, stopping the immune reaction and the excessive collagen production by the fibroblasts.
+The immune system protects the injured tissue by keeping disease-causing viruses and bacteria away, while fibroblasts secrete collagen, creating a scab to rapidly close the wound.
+Once the danger has passed and damage is repaired, the milieu of chemical signals shifts, which normally stops the inflammatory immune reaction and the excessive collagen production by the fibroblasts.

-In scleroderma patients, the body keeps producing collagen as if there was a wound that constantly needed to be repaired.
-Mostly patients’ skin, but other organs as well, can be damaged as a result of collagen accumulating in tissues.
+In people with scleroderma, the body keeps producing collagen as if there was a wound that constantly needs to be repaired.
+Scleroderma most often affects skin, but other organs can also be damaged as a result of collagen accumulating in tissues.

 Scleroderma and genetics

-Scleroderma does not have a known genetic cause and is not classed as a hereditary disease.
-But scleroderma patients often have a family member with another autoimmune disease, like lupus or rheumatoid arthritis, implying that autoimmune diseases may have a heritable element.
+Scleroderma does not have a known genetic cause, and it is not classed as a hereditary disease — meaning that a person cannot pass the disease to their biological children.
+Still, those with scleroderma often have a family member with another autoimmune disease, like lupus or rheumatoid arthritis, implying that autoimmune diseases may have a heritable element.

-More women — about four times as many — are affected by scleroderma than men, and the disease most commonly develops between ages 25 and 55.
-This distinction in age and gender may indicate an unidentified connection between the disease and a person’s hormonal state.
+More biological females — about four times as many — are affected by scleroderma than males, and the disease most commonly develops between ages 35 and 50.
+This distinction in age and sex may indicate an unidentified connection between the disease and a person’s hormonal state.

-Variations in the type of exposure and disease symptoms, however, work against establishing a cause and consequence relationship between such triggers and scleroderma.
+Variations in the type of exposure and disease symptoms, however, make it difficult to establish a clear cause-and-effect relationship between such triggers and scleroderma.